 The total impact of the Dodd-Frank Act cannot be fully assessed without taking into consideration how non-U.S. policymakers and regulators will respond to the Dodd-Frank Act and the implementing regulations under the legislation, and how the cumulative effects of both U.S. and non-U.S. laws and regulations will affect our businesses and operations.
 Additional legislative or regulatory actions in the U.S., the European Union ("EU") or in other countries could result in a significant loss of revenue, limit our ability to pursue business opportunities in which we might otherwise consider engaging, affect the value of assets that we hold, require us to increase our prices and therefore reduce demand for our products, impose additional costs on us, or otherwise adversely affect our businesses.
-Accordingly, any such new or additional legislation or regulations could have an adverse effect on our business, results of operations or financial condition.
-Regulatory reform.
+Accordingly, any such new or additional legislation or regulations ("U.K.") are in the midst of proposing far-reaching programs of financial regulatory reform.
 These proposals include enhanced capital, leverage, and liquidity requirements, changes in compensation practices (including tax levies), separation of retail and wholesale banking, the recovery and resolution of EU financial institutions, amendments to the Markets in Financial Instruments Directive and the Market Abuse Directive, and measures to address systemic risk.
 Furthermore, certain large global systemically important banks ("G-SIBs"), including HSBC, will be subject to capital surcharges and other enhanced prudential requirements.
 While the Financial Stability Board has identified HSBC as one of the two G-SIBs that would be subject to a 2.5 percent surcharge, the G-SIB surcharge has not yet been formally implemented in the U.S. or the U.K.